nglmercer/bun_plugins/PLUGIN_SPEC.md

 ### Lifecycle Methods

 - **`onLoad(context: PluginContext)`**: Called when the plugin is activated.
+- **`onStarted()`** (Optional): Called after all plugins in a batch have been loaded.
+Useful for cross-plugin initialization once dependencies are guaranteed to be ready.
 - **`onUnload()`**: Called when the plugin is deactivated or the app shuts down.

 ### Dependencies